sushanthj/CV_projects/MRSD_proj.md

 # SLAM in 2D

-I implemented a version of AMCL particle filters tuned with more particles and larger resampling radius to allow for accurate localization even in sparse maps.
+I used a version of AMCL particle filters tuned with more particles and larger resampling radius to allow for accurate localization even in sparse maps.

 ![](/images/MRSD_proj/for_webpage-1.gif)